antonmedv/fx/doc/doc.md

 export FX_LANG=node
 ```

-### NPM Packages

 Use any npm package by installing it globally.
 Create _.fxrc.js_ file in `$HOME`
 directory, and require any packages or define global functions.
+For example,

-For example, access all lodash methods without `_` prefix.
+access all lodash methods without `_` prefix.

 Put next line your _.fxrc.js_ file: